aoyewol2/aoyewol2/README.md

 - **my interests**: UI and iOS development, building cool pc setups

 ### 🛠️ What I'm up to
-- integrating technology to university courses as a digital media developer/designer at [Western University](https://itrc.uwo.ca/)
+- integrating technology to university courses as a digital developer/designer at [Western University](https://itrc.uwo.ca/)
 - organizing Toronto's largest hackathon as an operations exec at [Hack the 6ix](https://hackthe6ix.com/)

 ### ☕ Let's chat!